JoshLuong/Trippo/USER-DOCS.md

 ### <a name="contact"> Contact Us </a>

-For any other questions or concerns regarding Trippo that have not been addressed in these user docs, feel free to contact us at [tripposupport@protonmail.com](mailto:tripposupport@protonmail.com)
+For any other questions or concerns regarding Trippo that have not been addressed in this documentation, feel free to contact us at [tripposupport@protonmail.com](mailto:tripposupport@protonmail.com)